caseycrogers/async_list_view/README.md

 # async_list_view

-A wrapper around `StreamSummaryBuilder` and `ListView` that displays a scrollable list of items lazily fetched from an asynchronous data source.
+Displays a scrollable list of items lazily fetched from an asynchronous data source.
+Async list view is a thin wrapper on top of `ListView.builder` and `StreamSummaryBuilder`.

-AsyncListView is useful for loading a list of results from an asynchronous database.
+Because items are only fetched when they're visible to the user, async list view reduces potentially expensive database reads.

 Example use cases:
  * display user chat history retrieved from Firestore.
  * display search results for items on an online marketplace.

-`T` is the event type of the provided source stream.

-**Disclaimer:** This package isn't unit tested (yet).
-Use at your own risk.
+ * display log lines read from a large file.

-Any contributions, bug reports or feature requests are  welcome.
+Any contributions, bug reports, or feature requests are  welcome.